raguay/MyNotes/Sermon. God is Known.md

         4. Every country in the world knew that Judah knows the one true God!
     3. But, it wasn't everyone in Judah
         1. Just a few really followed after God
-        2. Calib, David, Solomon (off and on), Jehosaphat, Josiah
+        2. Calib, David, Solomon (off and on), Jehosaphat, Josiah, etc.
-        3. Then after Israel's destructon, Daniel, Jesus - who is God
+        3. Then after Israel's destructon, Daniel, Ezekiel, etc.
 2. All Jews are blessed by Judah
     1. The other tribes became known as bearing God's name
     2. God is showing that the whole country was blessed because Judah really followed God.